aws-samples/amazon-managed-service-for-apache-flink-examples/python/IcebergSink/README.md

 > 🚨 The application does not log or print anything.
 > If you do not see any output in the console, it does not mean the application is not running.
-> The output is sent to the Kinesis streams.
-You can inspect the content of the streams using the Data Viewer in the Kinesis console
+> The output is sent to the Iceberg table.
+You can inspect the content of the table using Amazon Athena or Trino/Spark on EMR.

 Note: if you modify the Python code, you do not need to re-run `mvn package` before running the application locally.